jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 In both case, I've added the flag "-j4" to make use of all my four cores on my mac.

-5. In the end, your folder should be structured as follows:
+3. **Adding additional files in the right place** For Qt to build JASP successfully it requires additional files.
+These files can be found in "~/desktop/JASP/jasp-required-files/".
+In the end, your folder should be structured as follows:

  ![Image of folder structure](https://static.jasp-stats.org/images/jasp5.FolderStructure.png)

 where the blue files are the binaries that are added manually.
+This last step of manually dropping the required files in the right folders will be not necessary in the future.

 Linux
 -----